IT graduate jobs

 Game designer/developer

-Involved in the creation and production of games for all platforms, these roles can vary depending on the size of the company.
+Involved in creating and producing games for all platforms; these roles can vary depending on the company's size.
 In a large organisation you may focus on the programming and have no input in the visuals and story, while smaller independent games studios might have you working on both programming and design.

-To prove your skills, you'll need a working demo with examples of game programming you've created and for design roles a portfolio of your artistic work.
-The ability to code, experience of scripting and knowledge of specific software is also useful.
+To prove your skills, you'll need a working demo with examples of game programming you've created and, for design roles, a portfolio of your artistic work.
+The ability to code, experience with scripting, and knowledge of specific software are also useful.

 Gain an insight into the roles of a game designer and game developer, and explore video game careers.